partrickJhonson/beef/BeEF-and-Backtrack-5.md

 ## Preamble
-If you're running Backtrack5-r2 BeEF IS working.
+If you're running Backtrack5-r3 BeEF should work by default.
 The package maintainers did a great job on fixing all the issues below that were applicable to Backtrack5.

-To fix BeEF simply run:
+If you're upgrading from BT5-r1 to r2, or from BT5-r2 to r3, to fix BeEF simply run:

               root@bt:~# apt-get install beef
               root@bt:~# gem install --user-install bundler